Author: Dallas Shewmaker

 You should do an initial fit adjustment of your pack at home before trying to fool with it on the trail.
 Familiarize yourself with what can be many straps, belts and buckles of various sizes and functions on the pack.
 Some are for fitting adjustments, some are compression straps to reduce the size of the bag to fit the load inside, and others are for attaching gear or other bags on the outside.
 Our interest here is in the fit adjustment straps.

 1) Your first adjustment should be a tweak to the torso length settings.
-Most packs are designed to fit torsos within a range of 2-3 inches, and are adjustable within that range.
+Most packs are designed to fit torsos within a range of at least 2-3 inches, and are adjustable within that range.
 See above on how to measure your torso.
 How to then fine tune that torso adjustment varies from model to model.
 Most adjust where the straps are attached to the body of the pack.
 User guides often have the specifics; see the product rent section to see if a manual is available or see a list of most of our manuals here.
 The torso straps adjustment is best done with the pack off and empty.

 3) Loosen all of the adjustable straps and hip belt and hoist the pack onto your back as described above.
 To best make the final adjustments, you really need a friend or a mirror nearby to help spot anything out of kilter.